Lively discussion between colleagues during a business meeting

 Trading and Clearing of Flexible Equity Derivatives

 Flexible contracts combine the flexibility of the OTC market with the security and efficiency of the standardized market.
-Thus, the investors can design contracts that fit their investment strategies and goals.
+Investors can design contracts that fit their investment strategies and goals.

-• Market Information - Flexible derivatives are available for trading at Nasdaq Derivatives Markets.
-The trade-level market information will be published.
+• Market information: Flexible derivatives are available for trading at Nasdaq Derivatives Markets.
+The trade-level market information is published.

 Flexible Derivative Parameters